Diploma in Psychology & Community Development (N11)

 • Youth: Acquire the skills to address the needs of youth-at-risk and the general youth population.

-• Seniors: Get acquainted with the challenges faced by our seniors and develop programmes that facilitate active ageing.
+• Seniors: Understand the challenges faced by our seniors to develop programmes that facilitate active ageing.

-• Disabilities: Gain perspectives of persons with disabilities to co-create innovative solutions and raise awareness on inclusivity.
+• Disabilities: Gain perspectives on the world of persons with disabilities to co-create innovative solutions and raise awareness on inclusivity.

 Programme with Seniors